ebonynaranja/hupia/README.md

 - Enable AI features by setting up API keys for OpenAI, Hugging Face, or other services.

 ### **Extending Hupia**
-- Write Lua scripts to customize Hupia’s behavior.
+- Write Lua scripts to customize hupia’s behavior.
 - Place scripts in the `scripts/` directory and load them in the browser.

 ---

 ## **Contributing**
-Hupia is a learning project, and contributions are welcome!
+hupia is a learning project, and contributions are welcome!
 Whether you’re fixing bugs, adding features, or writing documentation, your help is appreciated.

 | Contributor | Contribution | Location |
 | ----------- | ------------ | -------- |